“Follow the path of the "Arrieros" between snowy mountains and palm tree forests.”

 The Route of Temperance evokes the strength, spirit, and greatness of the inhabitants of this region; the "Arrieros".
 A route of 55 km distance with a certain degree of difficulty that will make any rider feel a personal sense of accomplishment at the end of the complete journey.

-The route starts in Murillo, Tolima very close to the Nevado del Ruiz or Kumanday, in a route where the Cascada de la Estrella or the Grandfather, Forests of Palma de Cera, the national tree of Colombia, and several hot springs like Canaan and La Yuca.
+The route starts in Murillo, Tolima very close to the Nevado del Ruiz or Kumanday.
+Along the route, riders will have the change to see the Cascade of the Star or the Grandfather, the Forests of Palma de Cera, the national tree of Colombia, and several hot springs like Canaan and La Yuca.
 The tour heads through beautiful landscapes with some slopes that will test your ability and stamina but the surroundings will make the effort worthwhile.
 The route ends in the town of Santa Isabel, Tolima.